slowernews/hamster-system/README.md

 *hamster folder: organize your (digital) documents*

-- prediction (with acceptable accuracy) of filenames and where they are stored.<br>
-A file finder<sup> [2](#footnote2)</sup> is great when you remember the filename but less useful when you don't.
 - transmission of projects with a predictable structure.
+- prediction (with acceptable accuracy) of filenames and their location.
+A file finder is great when you remember the filename but less useful when you don't.

 *hamster flow: organize your workflow*

-- simple solution: use your favorite text editor and cloud, a paper notebook and Markdown notation.
-Markdown can be adapted into [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) for data exchange and serialization.
+- Simple and practical: mix the *good parts* of  many workflow management approaches using your favorite text editor, cloud and a paper notebook.
+Use  Markdown that can be adapted into [YAML](https://learn-the-web.algonquindesign.ca/topics/markdown-yaml-cheat-sheet/) for data exchange and serialization.
-- practical solution: mix the *good parts* of [many workflow management approaches](#hamster-system).

 *hamster budget: organize your money*

-- simple and practical solution: only requires a couple of hours everty quarter.
+- simple and practical: only requires a couple of hours everty quarter.
 Minimum overhead.

 #### Possible painpoint?